Brody Malone: 2020–21

-President Donald J. Trump signs Malone's tie during the 2019 NCAA Collegiate National Champions Day at the White House.
+President Donald Trump signs Malone's tie during the 2019 NCAA Collegiate National Champions Day at the White House.

 Malone returned to competition at the 2021 NCAA Championships, where he helped Stanford defend their team title.
 He defended his all-around and horizontal bar titles and won silver on rings.
 At the 2021 U.S. National Championships, he won his first senior all-around title, defeating six-time national champion Sam Mikulak.
 As a result, he qualified to compete at the upcoming Olympic Trials.
 Malone clinched his spot on the Olympic team by finishing first in the all-around at the Olympic Trials.
 Malone was joined by Yul Moldauer, Sam Mikulak, and Shane Wiskus to form the United States men's Olympic gymnastics team.

 2020 Summer Olympic Games

 During qualification at the Olympic Games, Malone qualified for the all-around final in 11th place and additionally qualified for the horizontal bar final in fourth.
 During the team final, Malone helped the United States place fifth.
 During the all-around final, Malone finished tenth; however he successfully competed his new skill on the parallel bars, a shoot up to handstand and fall back to support with ¾ turn mount, which now bears his name in the code of points.

 In October, Malone competed at the 2021 World Championships where he only competed on the horizontal bar.
 He qualified for the event final in fourth place.
 During the event final he scored 14.966 and finished third behind Hu Xuwei and Daiki Hashimoto.